 Specializing in smaller, super efficient custom--

-Ask about our $8.45 per sq ft labor rate special on “rough-in dry-in”
+Ask about our special labor rates for “rough-in dry-in”

 At Affordable Portable Housing Hawaii, we are working in three major areas-